pagkly/Zed/Investopedia3/Swing Trading.md

 ## Day Trading vs. Swing Trading

-The [distinction between swing trading and day trading](https://www.investopedia.com/articles/active-trading/052815/pros-cons-day-trading-vs-swing-trading.asp) is, usually, the holding time for positions.
-Swing trading, often, involves at least an overnight hold, whereas day traders close out positions before the [market closes](https://www.investopedia.com/terms/t/tradingsession.asp).
+The [[distinction between swing trading and day trading]](https://www.investopedia.com/articles/active-trading/052815/pros-cons-day-trading-vs-swing-trading.asp) is, usually, the holding time for positions.
+Swing trading, often, involves at least an overnight hold, whereas day traders close out positions before the [[market closes]](https://www.investopedia.com/terms/t/tradingsession.asp).
 To generalize, day trading positions are limited to a single day while swing trading involves holding for several days to weeks.

-By holding overnight, the swing trader incurs the unpredictability of overnight risk such as [gaps](https://www.investopedia.com/terms/g/gap.asp) up or down against the position.
+By holding overnight, the swing trader incurs the unpredictability of overnight risk such as [[gaps]](https://www.investopedia.com/terms/g/gap.asp) up or down against the position.
 By taking on the overnight risk, swing trades are usually done with a smaller position size compared to day trading (assuming the two traders have similarly sized accounts).
-Day traders typically utilize larger position sizes and may use a [day trading margin](https://www.investopedia.com/articles/active-trading/071114/guide-day-trading-margin.asp) of 25%.1
+Day traders typically utilize larger position sizes and may use a [[day trading margin]](https://www.investopedia.com/articles/active-trading/071114/guide-day-trading-margin.asp) of 25%.1

 Swing traders also have access to margin or leverage of 50%.
 This means that if the trader is approved for margin trading, they only need to put up $25,000 in capital for a trade with a current value of $50,000, for example.

 ## Swing Trading Tactics

 A swing trader tends to look for multi-day chart patterns.
-Some of the more common patterns involve moving average crossovers, cup-and-handle patterns, [head and shoulders patterns](https://www.investopedia.com/terms/h/head-shoulders.asp), flags, and triangles.
-Key reversal [candlesticks](https://www.investopedia.com/terms/c/candlestick.asp) may be used in addition to other indicators to devise a solid [trading plan](https://www.investopedia.com/terms/t/trading-plan.asp).
+Some of the more common patterns involve moving average crossovers, cup-and-handle patterns, [[head and shoulders patterns]](https://www.investopedia.com/terms/h/head-shoulders.asp), flags, and triangles.
+Key reversal [[candlesticks]](https://www.investopedia.com/terms/c/candlestick.asp) may be used in addition to other indicators to devise a solid [[trading plan]](https://www.investopedia.com/terms/t/trading-plan.asp).

 Ultimately, each swing trader devises a plan and strategy that gives them an edge over many trades.
 This involves looking for trade setups that tend to lead to predictable movements in the asset's price.
 This isn't easy, and no strategy or setup works every time.
 With a favorable risk/reward, winning every time isn't required.
 The more favorable the risk/reward of a trading strategy, the fewer times it needs to win in order to produce an overall profit over many trades.